By Brandon Banks

 - Anti-money Laundering (AML) and Know Your Customer (KYC) — PayFacs must implement processes to comply with AML and KYC regulations, which include verifying the identity of merchants and monitoring transactions for suspicious activity.

-- Card network rules — PayFacs must adhere to the rules established by card networks, such as Visa and Mastercard, which govern transaction processing, chargebacks, and other aspects of the payment process.
+- Card network rules — PayFacs must adhere to the rules established by card networks (i.e. Visa, Mastercard, American Express, and Discovery) which govern transaction processing, chargebacks, and other aspects of payment processing services.

-The costs of becoming a PayFac can vary but generally include the following:
+The costs of becoming a payment facilitator can vary but generally include the following:

 - Registration fees — Acquiring banks may charge a one-time registration fee, which can range from a few thousand dollars to tens of thousands of dollars, depending on the bank and the company’s risk profile.